Moral status of animals in the ancient world: Concept of "ius"

-Both Hindu and Buddhist societies saw widespread vegetarianism from the 3rd century BCE, in line with ahimsa, the doctrine of non-violence.
-Ryder writes that animals were thought to possess the same feelings as human beings, and several kings of ancient India built hospitals for sick animals.
-Human souls could be reborn as animals if they had behaved badly, with all souls regarded as part of the Supreme Being.
-Failing to observe the duty to care could lead to bad karma, which increased the likelihood of returning as an animal next time round.

 Islam

 Muhammad (570–632) taught that it was permissible to kill animals, but to do so unnecessarily or with cruelty was forbidden.
 "If you must kill, kill without torture."
 He saw animals as having internal mental states.
 They should not be bound when being slaughtered, and should not be made to wait.
 To let an animal see you sharpen your knife is to kill it twice.

 Polytheism

-Some varieties of animism, totemism, religions of indigenous peoples, paganism and many polytheism hold the belief that animals are spiritual beings; people practicing these belief systems have great respect towards the right to life of animals.
+Some varieties of animism, totemism, religions of indigenous peoples, paganism and many versions of polytheism hold the belief that animals are spiritual beings; people practicing these belief systems have great respect towards the right to life of animals.